JayG67/cruise/README.md

 This repository serves as a **portfolio project focused on demonstrating advanced Software Quality Engineering practices within a full-stack application**.

-The primary goal is to showcase:
+The primary goals are to demonstrate:

 * Enterprise-style layered testing architecture
 * API contract validation and negative-path testing
 * Unit, integration, and end-to-end UI testing
 * API-driven Cypress testing using live application data
+* Validation middleware and schema enforcement
 * CI-driven quality gates and automated validation
 * Real-world test architecture and maintainable automation patterns
-* Validation middleware and schema enforcement
 * Practical full-stack engineering with quality-first design

 Rather than relying on sample applications, this project was intentionally designed and developed as a controlled environment for implementing modern QA engineering practices, tooling, and automation strategies.